markets/awesome-ruby/README.md

 * [MetaInspector](https://github.com/jaimeiniesta/metainspector) - Ruby gem for web scraping purposes.
 It scrapes a given URL, and returns you its title, meta description, meta keywords, an array with all the links, all the images in it, etc.
 * [LinkThumbnailer](https://github.com/gottfrois/link_thumbnailer) - Ruby gem that generates thumbnail images and videos from a given URL.
 Much like popular social website with link preview.
-* [anemone](https://github.com/chriskite/anemone) - Ruby library and CLI for carwling websites.
+* [anemone](https://github.com/chriskite/anemone) - Ruby library and CLI for crawling websites.

 ## Processes and Threads